kathleenlan/dominion/README.md

 There is a Trash pile that is shared for all players.
-Cards in the Trash pile are not part of any player's deck. (i.e. They can't be drawn) There are cards that allow you to put cards in the Trash and also cards that allow you to take cards out of the Trash.
+Cards in the Trash pile are not part of any player's deck. (i.e. They can't be drawn) There are cards that allow you to put cards in the Trash or take cards out of the Trash.

 Each player starts with a deck of 10 cards, typically 7 Coppers and 3 Estates.
 Some expansions include cards that change the setup by substituting Coppers or